urbit/urbit.org-reloaded/content/using/id/overview.md

 have global consistency, permanence, and self sovereignty.
 We know of no other solution that can provide these properties.

-However, while small individually, the aggregate PKI data for all nodes on the network may become very large.
+While small individually, the aggregate PKI data for all nodes on the network may become very large.
 This is not an issue for comets because nobody needs to store comet keys except for those which they're talking with, and even those can be garbage-collected and re-requested and verified.
 For planets, there